Financial-Times/o-gallery/README.md

 * `selectPrevItem(show)`: Selects previous item, and optionally shows it too.
 * `getSelectedItem()`: Returns the index of the currently selected item (integer)

-The desired behaviour of the UI arrow controls for single- and multiple-item-per-page galleries will be different.
-For example, in a slideshow (single item per page), the right arrow control should select and show the next item, but in a thumbnail strip (multiple items per page), it should show the next page without affecting what it selected.
+The desired behaviour of the left & right UI controls for single- and multiple-item-per-page galleries will be different.
+For example, in a slideshow (single item per page), the right arrow control should select _and_ show the next item, but in a thumbnail strip (multiple items per page), it should show the next page without affecting what it selected.

-The following simplified methods are provided to handle this logic for you:
+The following simplified methods are provided to handle this logic:

 * `next()`:
     * multiple: false - `selectNextItem(true); // select & show`